JessicaUppal/IMDB-sentiment-classification/README.md

 ## <a id="svm-header"></a>SVM Model

 * We used the SVM model which allows for more accurate machine learning because it’s multidimensional.
-* The SVM model achieved the highest accuracy out of the four models0.877)
+* The SVM model achieved the highest accuracy out of the four models (0.877)
 * This model works well with a clear margin of separation between classes, which in our data was positive and negative.